1981–82 NCAA Division I men's ice hockey season

 The 1981–82 NCAA Division I men's ice hockey season began in October 1981 and concluded with the 1982 NCAA Division I Men's Ice Hockey Tournament's championship game on March 27, 1982 at the Providence Civic Center in Providence, Rhode Island.
 This was the 35th season in which an NCAA ice hockey championship was held and is the 88th year overall where an NCAA school fielded a team.

+Season Outlook

+Pre-season poll

+The top teams in the nation voted on by coaches before the start of the season.
+The poll was compiled by radio station WMPL.